Pushpindar Singh: 1947: a Soldiers' Story

-His book 1947: a Soldiers' Story was written from the notes of Pushpindar Singh Chopra's father- Maj.
+His book 1947: a Soldiers' Story was written from the notes of Pushpindar Singh’s father- Maj.
 Gen. Mohindar Singh Chopra, it details the military aspect of containing riots that shook India and an exodus in proportions that had never been seen before throughout history.
 His father had contained riots in Bengal and Punjab, the two most violence-prone regions.
 Most accounts and books relating to the Partition of India detail the communal aspect and do not take notice of the Indian and Pakistan armies' role in stopping riots on both sides of the border along with providing relief and rehabilitation to the victims of such riots.
 It is laced with personal accounts from his fathers diaries.
 It provides details of the relatively unknown military conflicts that had escalated before the Kashmir problem arose and the establishment of the famous Wagah-Attari Border dividing the twin cities of Lahore and Amritsar and creating a crevice in the centre of Punjab.
 It also contains descriptions of the immense effort that the Indian Army put into controlling the riots, which within two months of the army entering the scene under Brig.
 Chopra went from 125,000 deaths per month to no deaths in late December, a military accomplishment of unimaginable proportions.

 Portrait of Courage

 He also published Portrait of Courage: Century of the 5th Battalion, The Sikh Regiment on the Sikh Regiment's centenary event, co-authored by Maj.
 Gen. Prem Khanna.
 It details the history of the Sikh Regiment from its foundation in the Anglo-Sikh Wars through its involvement in Sudan, China, Afghanistan, the World Wars, Indo-Pakistan Wars and other major military and historical events.
+Along with being an authority on aerospace, he also had a keen interest in military history, and was the founder of the 'Military Studies Convention' based in New Delhi and co-founder of the 'Delhi Forum for Strategic Studies'.